Audio: 1974

 Details of this album are now included in Red Herrings.

-This set, Vol. 8 in the New Gift Pack series, has a four page lyrics booklet and a second four page information booklet with eight monochrome photographs of Bob.
+This set, Vol. 8 in the New Gift Pack series, has a four page folded information booklet with eight monochrome photographs of Bob plus a four page folded lyrics booklet.
+The records came in CBS/Sony inner sleeves with details of other contemporary albums, and there is a Dylan rarity on Side 4:

 See here for a note about writer credits for this song from the